ember-learn/ember-blog/content/ember-released-6-11.md

 ### Fix decorator-transforms runtime path in babel.config.mjs

-In the `@ember/app-blueprint@6.10.0` the `babel.config.cjs` was moved to `babel.config.mjs`, for most cases this doesn't make any difference.
+In the `@ember/app-blueprint@6.10.0` the `babel.config.cjs` was moved to `babel.config.mjs`.
+For most cases this doesn't make any difference.
 The one thing that can change when moving from CommonJS to ESM is how you resolve other modules.
 In CommonJS, in Node, you can use `require.resolve()` to get the **path** to another module using Node resolution rules.
 We used this in the default babel config to resolve the path to the runtime module you need for [decorator-transforms](https://github.com/ef4/decorator-transforms).
-When swapping to ESM, you need to update any `require.resolve()` to use newer `import.meta.resolve()` function to locate that module.
+When swapping to ESM, you need to update any `require.resolve()` to use the newer `import.meta.resolve()` function to locate that module.
 This can cause a subtle problem because `import.meta.resolve()` does not return a **path** but instead it returns a **fileURL**.
 The parts of babel that need to read the path to the runtime module for `decorator-transforms` don't understand fileURLs so we needed to pass the fileURL returned from `import.meta.resolve()` through the `fileURLToPath()` function.

 This change has also been backported to `@ember/app-blueprint@6.10.5`